 Notwithstanding these challenges, MTN delivered a resilient operational performance of mid-teens service revenue growth, an expansion of EBITDA margin as well as strong underlying operating free cash flow (excluding spectrum payments) growth and return on equity.
 We continued to invest in accelerating broadband coverage during H1 2022, with our capex deployment of R17.1 billion supporting gross capital formation of the countries that we operate in, as well as increasing digital inclusion.
-The investments made, helped drive an increase in rural broadband coverage to 85.6%.
+The investments made helped drive an increase in the number of people covered to 85.6%.